John-Ross Rizzo

-John-Ross (JR) Rizzo, M.D., M.S.C.I., is an American physician-scientist at NYU Langone Medical Center.
-He is an Associate Professor, serving as Health System Director of Disability Inclusion at NYU Langone Medical Center and Vice chair of Innovation and Equity for the Department of Physical medicine and rehabilitation at Rusk Institute of Rehabilitation Medicine, with cross-appointments in the Department of Neurology and the Departments of Biomedical & Mechanical and Aerospace Engineering New York University Tandon School of Engineering.
-He is also the Associate Director of Healthcare for the NYU WIRELESS Laboratory in the Department of Electrical and Computer Engineering at New York University Tandon School of Engineering.
-He leads the Visuomotor Integration Laboratory (VMIL), where his team focuses on eye-hand coordination, as it relates to acquired brain injury, and the REACTIV Laboratory (Rehabilitation Engineering Alliance and Center Transforming Low Vision), where his team focuses on advanced wearables for the sensory deprived and benefits from his own personal experiences with vision loss.

-He is also the Founder and Chief Medical Advisor of Tactile Navigation Tools, LLC, where he and his team work to disrupt the assistive technology space for those with visual impairments of all kinds, enhancing human capabilities.

-He partners with a number of industrial sponsors and laboratories throughout the country to help breakthrough new barriers in disability research and/or motor control.
+John-Ross (JR) Rizzo, M.D. is an American physician and scientist.
+He holds the Melamid Professorship in Rehabilitation (Disability) Medicine at NYU Langone Medical Center.

+In 2023, Dr. Rizzo was appointed to the Board of Directors of The Metropolitan Transportation Authority (MTA) by Governor Kathy Hochul.

 Early life and education

-As a young boy, he was diagnosed with Choroideremia, a congenital, X-linked, recessive disease of the retina and choroid, associated with nyctalopia and degenerative peripheral vision.
-It has deeply influenced his thinking about functional dependencies and his professional goals.
+As a young boy Rizzo was diagnosed with Choroideremia — a congenital, X-linked, recessive disease of the retina and choroid, associated with nyctalopia and degenerative peripheral vision.

-Rizzo completed his undergraduate degree at New York University magna cum laude with an honors thesis in neural science and a double minor in chemistry and psychology.
-He was a Dean's Scholar and also conferred the Founders Day Award.
-He completed his medical school training on an academic scholarship at New York Medical College Alpha Omega Alpha (Iota Chapter) Honors and placed in top contention for his medical student research in neuro-ophthalmology under the tutelage of Prof. Sansar Sharma.
-His residency was completed at the Rusk Institute of Rehabilitation Medicine at New York University School of Medicine, where he completed a Chief Year and was selected for multiple leadership positions.
-His fellowship was completed in clinical research through the Physician Scientist Training Program at New York University School of Medicine’s Clinical and Translational Science Institute (CTSI) under a grant from the NIH (NCATS) in partnership with Rusk and the NYU Center for Neural Science / Dept. of Psychology under Prof.Michael S. Landy.
+Rizzo completed his undergraduate degree at New York University with an honors thesis in neural science and a double minor in chemistry and psychology.
+He was a Dean's Scholar and received the Founders Day Award.
+He completed his medical school training on an academic scholarship at New York Medical College Alpha Omega Alpha (Iota Chapter) Honors and conducted medical student research in neuro-ophthalmology under the tutelage of Prof. Sansar Sharma.
+His residency was completed at the Rusk Institute of Rehabilitation Medicine.
+At New York University School of Medicine, where he completed a Chief Year and was selected for leadership positions.
+His fellowship was completed in clinical research through the Physician Scientist Training Program at New York University School of Medicine’s Clinical and Translational Science Institute (CTSI) under a grant from the NIH (NCATS) in partnership with Rusk and the NYU Center for Neural Science / Dept. of Psychology under Prof. Michael S. Landy.